kAgent: An execution-guided crash resolution agent for the Linux kernel: Results

 \end{itemize}

-\textbf{Adding Execution Traces.} We extract execution traces for $255$ out of $279$ \data bugs due to the reasons mentioned in \Cref{sec:traceretrieval}.
-Thus, we evaluate the effectiveness of adding execution traces only on these $255$ bugs.
+\textbf{Adding Execution Traces.} We extract execution traces for $255$ out of $279$ \data bugs with the remaining $24$ failing due to kDump misconfigurations or unsupported Debian VM images.
+Thus, we evaluate the effectiveness of adding execution traces on these $255$ bugs (Table \ref{tab:kbench_with_execution_results}).
 In LCS, \agent has relative improvements of $14.6\%$ using 2.5-pro, $10.36\%$ using 1.5-pro-002, and $13.61\%$ using 1.5-pro-001.
-In SCS, we see a relative increase of $9.7\%$ with 1.5-pro-002 and consistent results for 1.5-pro-001 and 2.5-pro (see Appendix \ref{sec:execution_table_results} for the detailed numbers).
+In SCS, we see a relative increase of $9.7\%$ with 1.5-pro-002 and consistent results for 1.5-pro-001 and 2.5-pro.

 \textbf{Multi-turn.} To understand the importance of multiple edit attempts, we measure the \% of bugs only solved at depths greater than $1$ in SCS.
 For 1.5-pro-001, this accounts for $\sim 50\%$ of solved bugs in our final strategy (without execution) and $\sim 37.56\%$ with execution, demonstrating that tree-based exploration is broadly effective within the benchmark.
 The corresponding numbers for 1.5-pro-002 are $35\%$ \& $27\%$ and for 2.5-pro are $33\%$ \& $24\%$ respectively.